Why Can’t I Orgasm?

 A final note

-And remember: Orgasms are often glorified as the end goal of sexual intimacy, but that doesn’t have to be the case.
+And remember: orgasms are often glorified as the end goal of sexual intimacy, but that doesn’t have to be the case.
 In fact, you might find that, once you stop worrying about having an orgasm during sex, the whole experience becomes a whole lot more pleasurable for both you and your partner.

 Was this useful?